cnpryer/huak/dev-resources/planning.md

   - If a `[huak.toolchain]` table is used in the project's pyproject.toml file it will install it if it isn't already installed.
   - It will attempt to figure out which toolchain to install by checking for a related virtual environment.
   - If no virtual environment is associated with the project it will install a toolchain compatible with the latest version of Python available on the system.
-  - If no Python is found on the system it will install the latest available version (see *"Fetching available toolchains"*).
+  - If no Python is found on the system it will install the latest available version.

 Users can specify versions to install by running `huak toolchain install <version>`.